 Eurac Research was founded in 1992 as an association under private law with just twelve members of staff undertaking research in the areas of Language and Law, Minorities and Autonomous Regions as well as the Alpine Environment.
 The centre gradually expanded its activities into new areas, attracted scientists from all over the world and introduced new structures.
 Today, almost 300 scientists from over 30 countries work here.

 The SSI has signed a Scientific Cooperation Agreement to strengthen the cooperation with two Institutes of Eurac Research in particular: the Institute for Minority Rights and the Institute for Comparative Federalism.
 Its aim is to develop joint research projects and promote shared initiatives relating to dissemination of the study of global phenomena.
 It benefits from the union between the specialized approach and applied research with which Eurac Research focuses on federalism and regionalism studies, and the interdisciplinary approach to international studies taken by the School of International Studies.

-- First SIS-EURAC Research Annual Lecture on Federalism (9 October 2017): Asanga Welikala - University of Edinburg, Francesco Palermo - EURAC Research "Post-Brexit Developments from the perspective of the UK's internal territorial arrangements"
+- 1st SIS-EURAC Annual Lecture on Federalism (9 October 2017): Asanga Welikala - University of Edinburg, Francesco Palermo - EURAC Research "Post-Brexit Developments from the perspective of the UK's internal territorial arrangements"